Preparing for the mortgage loan process

 When you walk through an open house, it's easy to pick out what you hate.
 That wall color is awful.
 The kitchen cabinets are orange?
 The décor is just — I can't even.

 But all of those things are easy to fix.
 Focus on the layout, structure, electrical system, plumbing and the roof.
 Cosmetic changes are cheap, so don't let a mint-colored toilet bowl derail your dream.

 2. Check out assistance programs for first-time homebuyers

 Most of the national loan programs aren’t designed to cater to first-time buyers, but newbies to homebuying do have other options.

-Government-backed loan programs, including FHA loans, USDA mortgages and VA loans, make homeownership more accessible by offering low- to no-down-payment options and more flexible credit score requirements.
+Government-backed loan programs, including FHA loans, USDA loans and VA loans, make homeownership more accessible by offering low- to no-down-payment options and more flexible credit score requirements.

-Also, many states offer additional programs to help give first-time homebuyers with lower incomes more favorable interest rates and down payment assistance.
+Also, many states offer additional programs that give first-time homebuyers with lower incomes more favorable interest rates and down payment assistance.
 Even some local agencies offer down payment assistance programs.

 You can search through listings of all the state housing finance programs here.
 Most of these programs have limits on the home purchase price and the participant’s income, so be sure you qualify for assistance before banking on it.

 Working with your real estate agent, you’ll come to an amount you’re prepared to offer the seller.
 In your offer, you’ll also list any conditions, or contingencies, you want to include.